Handling Maritime (Jones Act) Injury Claims In Louisiana

 Helping Injured Workers Understand Their Rights To Recovery

-At the law firm of Lee M. Schwalben, M.D., J.D., LLC, in Lake Charles and Baton Rouge, we provide legal services to injured maritime workers who need to recover compensation under the Jones Act.
+At the law firm of Lee M. Schwalben, M.D., J.D., LLC, in Lake Charles, we provide legal services to injured maritime workers who need to recover compensation under the Jones Act.
 As a former doctor, attorney Lee Schwalben has extensive knowledge of the medical issues involved in all types of personal injury cases.
 We will take quick action to preserve your rights and work toward securing your rightful benefits.

 It is important for an employee who is covered under the Jones Act to thoroughly understand the steps to take after an accident that results in injury, including what employers can and cannot do.
 Employers cannot determine where an injured worker goes for medical help or what doctor should be seen for that treatment.